dreamportdev/Osdev-Notes/03_Video_Output/01_Framebuffer.md

 ```

-in the code above we are making sure that the value of `pixel[3]` is zero, since the `HEADER_PIXEL` function is not touching it.
+In the code above we are making sure that the value of `pixel[3]` is zero, since the `HEADER_PIXEL` function is not touching it.
 Now the value of `num` will be the colour of the pixel to be plotted.

 With this value we can call the function we have created to plot the pixel with the color indicated by `num`.